 - The other limit is for counties where 115% of the local median home value exceeds the conforming loan limit.
 It also applies to properties in Alaska, Hawaii, Guam, and the U.S. Virgin Islands.
-That amount is $970,800 in 2022.
+In 2023, that amount is $1,089,300.

 How Do Jumbo Loans Work?